Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 Do I need MVVM for a first app?

-How do I test on multiple screen sizes?
+How do I test across different devices?

 Key Android terms (quick glossary)